natalieagus/50002/index.md

 According to the IEEE/ACM Computer Curricula 2001, prepared by the Joint Task Force on Computing Curricula of the IEEE (Institute of Electrical and Electronics Engineers) Computer Society and ACM (Association for Computing Machinery):

 > *The computer lies at the heart of computing.
 Without it most of the computing disciplines today would be a branch of theoretical mathematics.
 To be a professional in any field of computing today, one should not regard the computer as just a black box that executes programs by magic.
 All students of computing should acquire some understanding and appreciation of a computer system’s functional components, their characteristics, their performance, and their interactions.There are practical implications as well.
 Students need to understand computer architecture in order to structure a program so that it runs more efficiently on a real machine.
 In selecting a system to use, they should be able to understand the tradeoff among various components, such as CPU clock speed vs. memory size.*
->
-> Computer Architecture is indeed an underrated topic of study for web developers and programmers.
-Understanding the low level concepts of the system on which you are implementing binary trees and hash tables and making web applications, and *how they actually run on your PC is just as important as actually implementing them.*

 By the end of this course, you're expected to: